 It’s entirely possible that multiple people have lost touch with the person you are trying to reach, but if you give it a little effort, this will frequently work.

-Use Social Media
+#3 Use Social Media

 This may come at the risk of invoking the term “social media stalker,” but there are harmless ways to do this.

 For the sake of avoiding awkwardness, let’s leave those methods for another day.

 #4 Pay for a Service

-You can find them online, and they will help you lookup a phone number for an individual.
+You can find them online, and they will help you look up a phone number for an individual.